 Assist-2-Sell customers save an average of $6,755

-Based on the standard flat-fee pricing model outlined in the section above, Assist-2-Sell customers save an average of $6,755, compared to a 3% listing commission fee.
+Based on the standard flat fee pricing model outlined in the section above, Assist-2-Sell customers save an average of $6,755, compared with a 3% listing commission fee.

 Compare multiple agents to get the best value